K4liber/subinterpreters/README.md

 ## Technicalities

-Before delving into the Per-interpreter GIL, it is beneficial to grasp the underlying concepts of threads and processes in the python context.
+Before diving into the Per-interpreter GIL, it is beneficial to grasp the underlying concepts of threads and processes in the python context.

 #### Threads vs. Processes: A Quick Summary*

-**For a more detailed explanation, please see the [overview of Threads and Processes](#b2).*
+**For a more detailed explanation, please see the overview of threads and processes[[2]](#b2).*

-Threads and Processes are two fundamental units of program execution.
+Threads and processes are two fundamental units of program execution.
 While both are integral to how a computer performs tasks, they possess distinct characteristics and fulfill different purposes.

 Threads: Lightweight units of execution that share the same memory space within a process, allowing for efficient task parallelism within a single application.